deeperlytics/deeperlytics/README.md

 # Our services
-Predictive Web Applications
+* Predictive Web Applications
 Learn how to leverage Predictive Apps to effectively meet your business objectives.

-DEVOPS & SUPPORT
+* DEVOPS & SUPPORT
 Fast delivery and continual improvement through repeatable and automated code.

-CLOUD
+* CLOUD
 The question is not whether you should adopt the Cloud, but how best to do it.

-AI Training & Research
+* AI Training & Research
 Client capacity building and services should be seamless & enjoyable.

+# Collaboration
+To collaborate with us, send us a message at deeperlytics@gmail.com or send us a PR.

+# News and Media
+Our clients
+Still to come

 # Contacts
 Plot 2827, Extension 10, Gaborone, Botswana